-Agenda Item Action by Whom Date 1.vi CEO'S UPDATE Received: The Chief Executive's update setting out key issues for the Board and the progress being made in delivery of the Trusts strategic objectives.
+Agenda Item Action by Whom Date 1.vi CEO's UPDATE Received: The Chief Executive's update setting out key issues for the Board and the progress being made in delivery of the Trusts strategic objectives.
 The report was taken as read.
-Reported: By EM that: She was delighted to present her first CEO's report and wanted to record her thanks to Stephen Posey for the contribution that he had made over the last six years.
+Reported: By EM that: i.
+She was delighted to present her first CEO's report and wanted to record her thanks to Stephen Posey for the contribution that he had made over the last six years. ii.
 She was proud to have been appointed as CEO and she had started with some change in the format of her report.
-She was keen to represent the current key themes for the Trust and noted that people were at the top of her agenda.
+She was keen to represent the current key themes for the Trust and noted that people were at the top of her agenda. iii.
 On Monday the consultation on the move of Royal Papworth House would start.
 We had identified a location in Huntingdon shared with CPFT and were starting a consultation on how we could make this work for our staff.
-This had been well received at the earlier soft launch.
-The 'Delivering Excellence Together' programme was now underway within theatres.
-Three cohorts off staff had now started our Compassionate and Collective Leadership development programme.
-We had delivered a thank you event for staff, holding an afternoon tea, which many had enjoyed.
+This had been well received at the earlier soft launch. iv.
+The 'Delivering Excellence Together' programme was now underway within theatres. v.
+Three cohorts off staff had now started our Compassionate and Collective Leadership development programme. vi.
+We had delivered a thank you event for staff, holding an afternoon tea, which many had enjoyed. vii.
 We had seen excellence in delivery of care with two transplant operations being undertaken on one evening, as well as emergency Cath lab activity.
-This was truly fantastic collaborative work by our clinical teams.
-We continued work on surgical site infections (SSIs) but had reduced the frequency of meetings as we were now seeing progress in our numbers. we had also seen strong financial performance and had continued with the implementation of our shared care record.
+This was truly fantastic collaborative work by our clinical teams. viii.
+We continued work on surgical site infections (SSIs) but had reduced the frequency of meetings as we were now seeing progress in our numbers. we had also seen concerns raised around legionella and had undertaken work to address this which would be covered later on the agenda. ix.
+Performance in July was not as good as we wanted because of a number of challenges, however we had seen strong financial performance and had continued with the implementation of our shared care record. x.
 We also had some excellent examples all our staff leading their field: Dr Sarah Clarke had been announced as the 122nd president of the Royal College of Physicians, Dr Karl Sylvester had been made an honorary fellow of the Academy for Healthcare Science; and Professor R. Andres Floto had been awarded a mid-career gold medal in NTM from the European Respiratory Society.
 Discussion: i.
 JW asked about the shared accommodation with CPFT and how the digital infrastructure would be supported.
 EM advised that we had separate networks and that performance would be improved from the current position at the House. ii.
 JW noted the recent visit by Simon Kendall to review issues around Surgical Site Infections.
 He also asked Dr Smith to clarify the position on the legionella case.
 IS advised that the